“..An empowering and rewarding experience that changed my life..”

 For more information on Pathways contact Dr Richard Marsden on 029 2087 5610 or firstname.lastname@example.org.

 Alternatively visit www.cardiff.ac.uk/learn/pathways and contact our Coordinating lecturers for support and advice.
-For more information on all the part-time courses on offer come along to our Open Days on Wednesday 10 September from 12.00 noon to 2.00pm and 5.00pm to 7.00pm and Saturday 13 September from 11.00am to 1.00pm at Cardiff University’s Centre for Lifelong Learning, Senghennydd Road, Cardiff.
+For more information on all the part-time courses on offer come along to our Open Days on Wednesday 10 September from 12.00 noon to 2.00pm and 5.00pm to 7.00pm and Saturday 13 September from 11.00am to 1.00pm at Continuing & Professional Education, Senghennydd Road, Cardiff.

 Cardiff University is the largest provider of adult education in Wales.
-The Centre provides around 500 Lifelong Learning Courses a year.
+The Centre provides around 500 courses a year.
 Continuing Professional Development (CPD) provides short courses for business, public sector employers and the individual.
 The Centre also provides business language training at all levels, including translation services and interpreters.
 More information about pathways to undergraduate degrees and widening access can be found at www.cardiff.ac.uk/learn

 Visit the University website at: www.cardiff.ac.uk